Crystallize logo

 Monitor how often and how customers use your product or service.
 Declining usage can be an early indicator of potential churn.
 Track instances of failed payments and renewal rates and identify patterns.
 For example, a drop in renewals can indicate churn-prone segments.

-Analyze different customer lifecycle stages to determine when and why churn occurs.
-This includes onboarding, mid-usage, and renewal stages.
+Analyze different customer lifecycle stages, including onboarding, mid-usage, and renewal, to determine when and why churn occurs.

 Finally, regularly survey customers to gauge their satisfaction and likelihood of recommending your service.

-Continuously adding new features and services, as well as discounts or additional perks for customers who commit to longer subscription periods, are built-in methods.
-Still, downgrades happen, and if they do, having excellent customer support helps immensely.
+Built-in methods include continuously adding new features and services and discounts or additional perks for customers who commit to longer subscription periods.
+Still, downgrades happen, and excellent customer support helps immensely if they do.

 Allow customers to temporarily pause their subscription or downgrade for a short period without losing their current benefits but provide clear information on what features or benefits they will lose.
 Or, if possible, suggest a pricing model based on usage, ensuring that customers feel they are getting fair value for what they pay.